DaniDevOfficial/LoggedBackend/Readme.md

 This basic implementation will only manage a singular app, so you cant connect multible backends to the same log instance. each one has to get a new microservice as well as db.

+There will be also a simple user system for the forntent to be able to know who is allowed to view the logs.